If you need help picking hardware, here are my guides for DCS:

 Resolution – This is the resolution of the mirror image that will be on your 2D screen.
 I set it as low as possible because you are in VR and no one is looking at it anyway.
 Note that full screen is inferior to windowed mode in term s of performance in Windows 10.
 So run it in Windows mode.

 MSAA – Ok, so this is the big one.
 Anti-aliasing is essentially the technology that programmers use to fix shimmering and other such issues in digital videos.
 Objects in real life have infinite resolution.
 But a screen has a limited resolution which means you need to decide which pixels to light up and in which colour.
 This can lead to shimmering on the edges of objects and the way to fix it to increase resolution of your display or use AA technologies like MSAA.

 Depth of Field, Lens Effect, Motion Blur – Looks cool in 2D, but better to turn off in VR.

 Clutter/ Grass – This is a personal preference.
 Do you want grass, bushes and other stuff on the ground?
 It does affect performance.
-I set this to zero because the grass looks terrible in every single VR game anyway.
+I set this set pretty low because the grass looks terrible in every single VR game anyway.

 Forest visibility – This adjusts the the distance as which trees are rendered.
 The slider determines how close you need to be to trees before they pop up.
 Remember that all the tress will always exist, this only makes them invisible unless you get close to them.
 This is important because some helo missions require you to land in forests and the trees will appear invisible if you have this set too low even though they will be physically still there!
 Trees are a big performance killer when you are close to the ground so use this judiciously.